Haritha-k-suresh/travel-planner-chatbot-/README.md

 ## 💬 How It Works

-* The assistant, **Tripzy**, begins the conversation by asking your destination, travel dates, number of travelers, and preferences.
+* The assistant, Tripzy, begins the conversation by asking your destination, travel dates, number of travelers, and preferences.
 * Based on your responses, it generates a professional, concise **daywise itinerary** (within 200 words).
 * The chatbot interface is powered by Streamlit for real-time interaction.